paypal/paypal-checkout-components/.github/pull_request_template.md

 - [ ] Link to any reference tickets if they are available.
 This includes Jira ticket or Github issues.
 - [ ] Include any relevant screenshots for the change set if it modifies any visual functionality.
 - [ ] Ensure you have added passing tests to cover new functionality, bug fixes, etc.
+- [ ] If this PR depends on changes to other applications, document those dependencies and the production deployment plan.

 ### Description